jmcfig/plato/README.md

 Go to https://github.com/matthen/dstc and download dstc2_traindev.tar.gz.

-Then run the following command:
+Then change the following file:

 Go to `example/config/parser/Parse_DSTC2.yaml` and change the data_path to where you extracted the data mentioned above.